aichemydev/Wring_docs/blog/2020-06-15-first-blog-post.md

 ---
-slug: introducing-Quikly
+slug: introducing-Wring
-title: Introducing Quikly
+title: Introducing Wring
 authors:
-  name: The Quikly Team
+  name: The Wring Team
-  title: Introducing Quikly
+  title: Introducing Wring
   image_url: /img/favicon.ico
 tags: [Introduction]
 ---

-What is Quikly and what can it do?
+What is Wring and what can it do?

 <!--truncate-->